 Recognition is important to make sure advertising is more effective and people are return customers.
 Becoming a recognized brand, even if just in a single small niche or your part of town makes you familiar, which is one of the first steps to building trust with potential new customers.
 Make sure that your brand is coherent across all platforms and conveys your desired message.
 Doing this ensures customers recognize and remember you the way you want to be.

 When you go to start advertising, build a website, or even make a flyer or business card, having a brand supports all those design efforts and saves you money in the long run.
 Branding, and the guidelines we create with it, helps make sure future design work follows the same rules and creates the cohesive brand you want.
 It also saves anyone designing for your company time and effort as they know exactly what your brand is.
+Branding in product design is also very important, it makes your products more recognizable.

 Examples of this abound, but probably the most easily recognized one is about Coca-Cola.
 According to Forbes Most Valuable Brands of 2018 Coca-Cola’s brand was valued at $57.3 billion (yes, with a B).
 You might not be Coca-Cola, but your brand carries value and only increases with time and good stewardship.
 Managing and maintaining the integrity of the brand and making sure it always is represented well through the business and its employees, will increase its value in the long run.
 This is also something people look at when purchasing or valuing a company.